 Are you a business looking to take on an apprentice?

-Do you want young, enthusiastic talent that you can mould and develop for your business?
-The answer: hire an apprentice.
-A growing number of companies are doing so, with 96% of businesses reporting benefits from their apprentices.
+Would you like young, enthusiastic talent that you can develop for your business?
+Hire an apprentice - a growing number of companies are doing so, with 96% of businesses reporting benefits from their apprentices.

 The business benefits for companies are enormous:

 - 72% of businesses report improved productivity

 - Apprenticeships are a tried and tested way to recruit new staff and re-train or upskill existing staff or people returning to your business after a break.

 - Learning can often be done in your workplace, meaning minimal disruption.

 - They help you tackle skill shortages in your business.

 - They can be tailored to specific job roles, making them flexible to the needs of your business.